We conducted a pilot study in 2015–16 to help build a wetland inventory for the whole of New South Wales.

 We applied the following principles when making our decision:

 - The data gathered could be used to inform the Commonwealth long term water planning schedule.

 - There are no internationally significant wetlands (known as Ramsar sites) in the Lachlan region, so it could be of interest for Ramsar nominations.

 - The region is under-represented in the reserve network operated by the NSW National Parks and Wildlife Service.

 Data availability and feasibility

 - The region was relatively rich in data that could be used for developing and testing mapping methods.

-- The Lachlan River flowed through three climatic zones, and the catchment included both upland and lowland areas.
-This meant we could test methods in a range of wetland types.
+- The Lachlan River flowed through 3 climatic zones, and the catchment included upland and lowland areas, which meant we could test methods in a range of wetland types.

 - Across the region various data-collection methods had already been used, which we could further develop and test.
 These included remote sensing (by satellite, for example) and LIDAR (Light Detection and Ranging – a method that uses pulsed laser to measure ranges).